Protesters Want All Philadelphia Police Officers Connected To Alleged Racist Social Media Posts To Be Removed From Streets

 72 Philadelphia Police Officers On Administrative Duty Over Alleged Racist And Violent Social Media Posts, Commissioner Says

-They are not fully happy with the response to hundreds of officers who reportedly posted racist and violent public Facebook posts.
+They are not fully happy with the response to hundreds of officers who reportedly posted racist and violent public Facebook posts unearthed by the Plain View Project.

+“We support Derrick Green’s resolution, calling for hearings on the racist police who posted on Facebook,” Solomon Jones said, “and said openly that they hate the people whose communities they patrol.”

 The Rally for Justice coalition showed up in force at the City Council meeting Thursday afternoon.